sathyavati/ai-memory-assistant-rag/dataset.md

-The innovation in this project is not the dataset itself but the RAG architecture that allows any family to create and personalise their own dataset for their patient through a simple text interface, with no technical knowledge required.
+The innovation in this project is not the dataset itself but the RAG architecture that allows any family to create and personalise their own dataset for their patient through a simple text interface with no technical knowledge required.

 ---